Gross-Hopkins Duals of Higher Real K-theory Spectra: Introduction

 \subsection{Organization of the paper}

-In \fullref{sec:prelim}, we explain how Pontryagin duality interacts with the homotopy fixed point and homotopy orbits spectral sequences.
-We then give a version of the geometric boundary theorem.
-This is applied in \fullref{sec:mono} to obtain a description of the Tate spectral sequence for the monochromatic layer, which is used in \fullref{sec:final} to prove our main results.
+In \fullref{sec:prelim}, we explain how Pontryagin duality interacts with the homotopy fixed point and homotopy orbit spectral sequences.
+We then record a version of the geometric boundary theorem, which we apply in \fullref{sec:mono} to obtain a description of the Tate spectral sequence for the monochromatic layer, which is used in \fullref{sec:final} to prove our main results.